tobersj/Vic-2-Tobys-Mod/README.md

 Aesthetics:
 - USA and CSA localised to show their full names
-- Incorporated the Belle Cartographie Map
+- Incorporated the Belle Cartographie Map (but this might change)
 - Changed loading screens + menu background

 Army: